DolphinBox/sathya/docs/Developing_Modules.md

 While Sathya itself is written is JavaScript, it runs on GraalJS, and thus can co-operate with different languages.

 Notably, since GraalJS is written in Java and runs on the JVM, Sathya modules can make use of Java in a few different ways.

+> This is a good time to note: JavaScript (JS) is not Java!

 ### Writings Modules in JS, but using Java libraries.
 The Java ecosystem comes with a number of useful and performant libraries, many of which are included in OpenJDK.
 While writing a Sathya module, you may find it useful to be able to call Java methods, whether it be to use a feature not easily available in JS, or to perform compute heavy tasks.